Sunday, April 28 | 6:30AM

 - The following wheelchairs are prohibited on all of the official race courses, with the exception of number six above: electric or motorized wheelchairs, sports chairs (i.e., basketball wheelchairs) and bobsleds.

 - All approved participating wheelchair participants are required to start with the early designated official wheelchair start on race morning.
-All approved pushed wheelchair participants must start at the back of the corrals.
+All pre-confirmed, approved pushed wheelchair participants must be registered and will start just after the wheelchair athletes at 6:25am.
+Please contact us to ensure you and your pushed participant are on our early start list.

 - All wheelchair athletes competing in the event must check in with the Race Timer with the wheelchair they will use in the race no later than 30 minutes before the start of the race on the morning of the event to ensure that the chair meets the event safety requirements.
 The decision of the Race Timer is final.